Life in an elephant sanctuary

 It’s a bird, it’s a plane, it’s a… snorkel?

-Did you know that elephants are amazing swimmers and use their trunk as a snorkel?
-They can also hold their breath underwater just like we can.
 On Sunday, I visited two elephant sanctuaries, Phuket Elephant Nature Reserve and Phuket Elephant Sanctuary.
 Both are ethical sanctuaries that take in older elephants to “retire” after many years of working in riding camps, the logging industry, or elephant shows.
 Many of these elephants come from situations where they work long hours with improper nutrition and veterinary care.
-At some of these places, they are also treated poorly with excessive use of bullhooks or other fear-based tactics to control the elephants.
-So it’s wonderful to see the elephants in these sanctuaries where they can live out their life in peace and don’t have to do hard labor or entertain tourists all day.
+At some of these places, they are also treated poorly with excessive use of bullhooks or other fear-based tactics.
+So it’s wonderful to see the elephants in sanctuaries where they can live out their life in peace.
+They no longer have to do hard labor or entertain tourists all day.
 They have the freedom to make their own choices.

-There are currently no in-patients here at the hospital (the cases ebb and flow just like any hospital), so we’ve been going out on the mobile unit everyday and treating elephants in the field.
+There are currently no in-patients here at the hospital (the cases ebb and flow just like any hospital).
+So we’ve been going out on the mobile unit everyday and treating elephants in the field.
 Yesterday, we went to three elephant riding camps, where tourists can pay to ride the elephants.
 It is something I personally do not think is ethical, but from what I saw yesterday, the demand is definitely there from tourists around the world.
 Either they don’t understand what elephant riding means for the welfare of the elephant or they have a different moral view on elephants, or even animals in general.

 Most of our cases involved external parasites.
 It’s interesting how so many things that are found in cats and dogs (and sometimes even humans!) are also found in elephants.
-I love comparative physiology (or I guess this would be comparative parasitology) and am always amazed how similar we are to animals and how similar animals are to each other.
+I love comparative physiology (or I guess this would be comparative parasitology).
+I am always amazed how similar we are to animals and how similar animals are to each other.
 When examining the elephants, we saw lice, gadfly, and ear mite infestations.
 Most of these ectoparasites (as well as endoparasites) are treated with an intramuscular injection of ivermectin.
 Those of us in the veterinary field know ivermectin well, but others may know it from being (falsely) advertised as a treatment for Covid.
 In elephants, ivermectin is also used as a preventative (usually every 3-6 months) in cases where there are high parasite loads in the environment to prevent elephants from getting repeat infections.

 At the our final stop, we did a recheck on an elephant with an eye ulcer, which is a defect in the outer layer of the cornea.
 Just like cats and dogs, most eye ulcers in elephants are from some sort of trauma.
-Usually the eye gets scraped from walking through tall brush or from eye-level tree branches.
-It can also happen when they are eating, as they can scratch their eye from swinging large, fibrous leaves around with their trunk and smacking them on trees to clean them before eating.
+An elephant can scrape their eye from walking through tall brush or tree branches.
+It can also happen when they are eating, as they swing large, fibrous leaves around with their trunk when eating.
 After the initial scratch, the eye becomes irritated so they will rub it, which often makes it worse.
-In cats and dogs, we can place an e-collar to prevent rubbing.
-Do you think we can put an e-collar on an elephant?!
-I mean, it would obviously be super cute, but an elephant trunk has ~40,000 individual muscles and is strong enough to uproot a large tree, so I’m going to go with… probably not.

-2 thoughts on “Life in an elephant sanctuary”
+5 thoughts on “Life in an elephant sanctuary”

 1. Wow- amazing Kate!